 Illicit Connections.
-The construction, use, maintenance or continued existence of illicit connections to the storm drain system is prohibited.
-The illicit connection of highest concern is sanitary effluent released to the storm drain system.
-This prohibition includes such connections made in the past, regardless of whether such connections were permissible at the time of connection.
-Upon discovery of such connections, written notification must be made immediately to DEHS.
-A plan to disconnect and redirect, if necessary, to the sanitary sewer system (upon approval of the authorized regulatory agency), must be submitted to DEHS within seven working days.
+Illicit connections to the storm drain system are prohibited.
+The illicit connection of greatest concern is sanitary effluent released to the storm drain system.
+This prohibition includes such connections made in the past, regardless of whether they were permitted at the time of connection.
+Upon discovery of such connections, notify DEHS staff immediately.
+A plan to disconnect the connection and redirect to the sanitary sewer system must be submitted to DEHS and Energy Management.

 2. Reduction of Pollutants to the Maximum Extent Practicable

 Activities, Operations, Facilities.
-The University through DEHS or its designated campus storm water point-of-contact, in consultation with campus representatives, will identify activities, operations and facilities that may cause pollution or contamination to the storm drain system.
-DEHS staff will work with appropriate managers, staff, and contractors to implement the Best Management Practices (BMPs) to the extent they are technologically achievable to prevent or reduce such pollutants.
-DEHS or its designated campus storm water point-of-contact will periodically monitor compliance with established BMPs.
+The University through DEHS or FM will identify activities, operations, and facilities that may cause pollution or contamination to the storm drain system.
+FM and CPM staff will implement the Best Management Practices (BMPs) to the extent they are technologically achievable to prevent or reduce pollution.
+DEHS or FM will periodically monitor compliance with established BMPs.

 National Pollutant Discharge Elimination System (NPDES) Construction Permits.
 The University will ensure that NPDES Construction Permits are in place before commencement of construction for all new development or redevelopments that require such permits.
-Such permits are required for any construction activity disturbing
+Permits are required for any construction activity disturbing

 - one acre or more of land;